 Where to find: At grocery stores, beverages distributors, dairy or juice stalls in India.

-9. Paneer Soda (Rose Water Soda)
+8. Paneer Soda (Rose Water Soda)

 Don’t misunderstand this “Paneer” with the term meaning “cottage cheese “, which is typically used for Indian-inspired curries.
-The term “Paneer,” in this case, means “rose water” (Tamil language), and it contributes a lovely fragrance to this soda/sparkling water.
+The term “Paneer,” in this case, means “rose water” (Tamil language), and it contributes a lovely fragrance to this soda/sparkling fizz.

 You only need to make a sugar syrup mixture first, wait for it until cool, and add some rose essence in.
 The sellers can then put the rose-sugar syrup in the fridge and save it for days.
 As it is pretty effortless, finding it at the street vendors is not a daunting task.